canonical/mir/snappy/readme.md

-Mir demos
+Mir

-This contains some Mir demos.
+This is an experimental Mir package.